-With over three years of research on their bones, bio-archaeologists have been able to uncover the children's harrowing stories and medical secrets.
+With over three years of research on their bones, bio-archaeologists, in 2014 uncovered the children's harrowing stories and medical secrets.

 The new study, funded by the Irish Research Council, is based upon the “skeletonanifestation of stress in child victims of the Great Hunger.”
 Although it is known that more than half of those who died in the Great Hunger were children, little research has so far been focused on their experiences before death.

 545 children were buried within the grounds of the Kilkenny Union Workhouse between 1847 and 1851, almost two-thirds of whom were under age six when they died.